-Mostly freelance designer, have a duty of bringing out the clients concepts into reality.
+Most freelance designers have a duty of bringing out the clients concepts into reality.
 Being an expert at delivering a client’s vision or designs is a great thing.
 However, it will not ensure you have a successful career.
-Protecting your work is equally important as marketing yourself and building a client base.
+Protecting your work with solid contract templates is equally important as marketing yourself and building a client base.
 It is important to legally secure terms and payments by using a thorough and concise freelance design contract template or a simple graphic design contract template.

 You can easily get short-changed by clients if you begin working without a graphic design contract.
 A freelance designer will understand the importance of a contract when hours of work go to waste due to lack of a graphic designer contract.
 Keep in mind that drafting a graphic design contract is similar to a balancing act – you want to cover your bases while ensuring you do not scare clients with a 50+ page contract.
 This is why you need to know what is required in such an agreement.

 People who consult a legal professional such as a lawyer to draft a simple graphic design contract template may end up having a document which is full of legalese.
 It may end up confusing clients and offering misinterpretations.
 The main aim of the graphic designer contract should be direct and clear communication.
 You should endeavor to outline details of the agreement and project, while avoiding unnecessary padding.
 A great graphic design contract should break down information to a manageable size, while being ironclad.

 Striking a balance between readable and ironclad is not easy.
 With this in mind, the following are the main points that need to appear in any freelance design contract template:

 Although it may seem obvious, it is usually overlooked.
 For example, you may have a verbal understanding between you and your client with regards to a project.
 However, it is mandatory to have the details in writing to ensure your deliverables and roles are crystal clear.
 This will prevent any misunderstanding in the long run.